 We keep the next size up in here.
 This is crucial because then you are never trying to find the next size when the kid happens to grow overnight!
 When you put the clothes in here, you can do a quick inventory of seasonality and you will know exactly what you’re missing before your kid needs it!

 Growing up, everyone in my family knew dad’s keys and money clip were kept on top of the refrigerator.
 I remember looking up to see if his keys were up there before looking around the house.
-If he was home, they were there; no keys, no dad.
+If he was home, they were up there; no keys, no dad.

 At the same time, no one ever knew where mom’s keys and purse were: in her pocket of yesterday’s coat, near the door, on the kitchen counter, on the dining room table…somewhere in the house was usually a good bet.
 You always had to shout to find out if mom was home!